Cobalt(II) acetate: Synthesis and structure

 The tetrahydrate has been shown by X-ray crystallography to adopt an octahedral structure, the central cobalt centre being coordinated by four water molecules and two acetate ligands.
 The analogous nickel acetate is isostructural.

 Various hydrates are known including Co(CH3CO2)2·H2O and [Co(CH3CO2)2]5·0.5 H2O.
+These are coordination polymers:

 Reactions and uses

 Cobalt acetate is a precursor to various oil drying agents, catalysts that allow paints and varnishes to harden.

 Anhydrous cobalt acetate is a widely used source of cobalt in the synthesis of materials, catalyst, and complexes.

+Oxidation of acetic acid solutions of cobalt(II) acetate, e.g. with ozone, gives cobalt(III) acetates, which are strong oxidants.